poorsquinky/resume/resume.md

 installations, all the way down to French pastry and costume design.
 Frequently found outdoors as well.

-Currently developing experience with machine learning, researching realtime audio classification via Tensorflow and PyTorch.
+Currently developing experience with machine learning and MLOps, creating Docker-based experimentation, operationalization, and CI/CD systems for some of my own models.
 Also wrapping up a project in the Godot game engine.
 Always tinkering with something.

 Active in the Free Software community and owner/maintainer of a medium-sized Mastodon instance.